solana-program/program-metadata/README.md

 There are two types of metadata accounts:

 - canonical: these are metadata accounts created by the program upgrade authority.
 They are derived from `[program key, seed]`.
-- non-canonical (a.k.a. _third-party_): these are metadata account created by any authority.
+- non-canonical (a.k.a. _third-party_): these are metadata accounts created by any authority.
 They are derived from `[program key, authority key, seed]`.

 While there can only be a single canonical metadata account for a pair _(program, seed)_, there can be any number of non-canonical metadata accounts.
 The rationale is to allow anyone to add additional metadata to any program, but also provide a mechanism to differentiate metadata information added by the program upgrade authority.
 The metadata is either saved on chain in an account or it can be saved to a URL or another account.